Concrete Floor Sealing

 Fusion can broadcast CSIRO certified non slip grit into the top coat sealer adding traction to the once smooth surface.
 The non slip grit comes in 4 different sizes and being semi transparent hardly visible.
 Non slip grit can be beneficial around swimming pools, common areas, sloped driveways and paths, factories or work areas.

-The above sealers are regularly used by fusion cleaning but we are by no means limited to them.
+The above sealers are regularly used by fusion Restoration, but we are by no means limited to them.
 If you have a sealer in mind you would like used do not hesitate and call to discuss.